 The control cables require routine inspection for separation at the connectors and for cuts or breaks in the wire coverings.
 If any condition of abnormality is notice it must be remedied immediately.
-CAUTION: when tightening cables, turn the connectors NOT the entire cable or the wires may disconnect and cause shorts.

 6.5 Maintenance Schedule

 6.5.1 Constant Operational Checks